sgrieve/gdbm/README.md

 Following the execution of the LSD code, `export_rivers.py` is used to identify the longest river in each drainage basin and export it to its own `csv` file.

-`secondary_analysis.py` Can be run with two command line arguments, to generate secondary statistics, including NCI for a folder full of river data files:
+`secondary_analysis.py` Must be run with one command line argument, to generate secondary statistics, including NCI for a all of the generated river files from the processing steps:

 ```
-$ python secondary_analysis.py <output_filename> <path to folder of river files>
+$ python secondary_analysis.py <climate zone>
 ```

 This file will contain the NCI value for each river, alongside its relief, flow length, overall gradient, Aridity index statistics, a straightness metric and a pit fill metric.